Strykar/GPON/Prometheus/README.md

 _SFP voltage_ (`3.015 V` to `3.56 V`)

+Take the CPU and RAM usage with a grain of salt, their accuracy is not entirely clear.

 ## 3) Temperature and GPON signal metrics
 _Commercial SoC temps_ `0°C` to `70°C`
 _Industrial SoC temps_ `-40°C` to `85°C` (Add additional temperature thresholds in Grafana as appropriate if you own one)